world-parliament-experiment/docker-symfony-wpe/README.md

-# Docker Symfony (PHP:8.1-apache - Postgres DB)
+# Docker Symfony Environment for the World Parliament Experiment (PHP:8.1-apache - Postgres DB)

-This repository builds upon https://github.com/maxpou/docker-symfony.

-By following the installation steps below, it is possible to view a local version of the World Parliament Experiment website.
+By following the installation steps below, it is possible to view a local version of the [**World Parliament Experiment**][1] website.
 This allows to change the website's content and test new features before they are deployed to the actual website.

 # Installation